-Specific challenge represents higher level of flexibility (non-baseload operation) as a response to market conditions with increasing portion of variable renewables.
-NPPs should be prepared to participate in the trading of electricity in quite complex conditions and provide various ancillary services such as frequency control, load following or reactive power control.
+Specific challenge represents higher level of flexibility (non-baseload operation) as a response to operational conditions with the increasing portion of Renewables, with the objective of 30 % of Renewables in 2030 [TA0-1].
+NPPs should also be prepared to participate in the trading of electricity in more complex conditions and provide various ancillary services such as frequency control, load following or reactive power control.

-An analysis of recent technological innovations in the field of manufacturing, digital technology and safety approaches leads us to propose three R&D and innovation priorities for the next FP9 Horizon Europe Framework Programme (2021-2028).
+An analysis of recent technological innovations in the field of manufacturing, digital technology and safety approaches leads us to propose three R&D and innovation priorities for the next FP9 Horizon Europe Framework Programme (2021-2027) [TA0-2].